beproud/bpmappers/README.txt

 bpmappers
 =========

-Model to dictionary mapping for Python.
+A mapping tool from model to dictionary.

 ::